Lamentations of the Flame Princess

 Conclusio

-In conclusion: B/X is still my favourite D&D edition for Dungeon-Delving and play by post, where simplicity is of the essence; but overall, for face to face sessions that include the aboveground and daily life, as well as more detailed combat, Lamentations of the Flame Princess appears superior.
+In conclusion: B/X is still my favourite D&D edition for quick Dungeon-Delving and play by post, where simplicity is of the essence; but overall, for face to face sessions that include the aboveground and daily life, as well as more detailed combat, Lamentations of the Flame Princess appears superior.
+It also has the better Healing rules, and a clearly superior take on Economy.